Little Orphan Annie: Broadway

 In 1977, Little Orphan Annie was adapted to the Broadway stage as Annie.
 With music by Charles Strouse, lyrics by Martin Charnin and book by Thomas Meehan, the original production ran from April 21, 1977, to January 2, 1983.
 The work has been staged internationally.
-The musical took considerable liberties with the original comic strip plot.
+The musical took considerable liberties with the original comic strip plot, the least of which being Oliver Warbucks supporting President Franklin D. Roosevelt's agenda.

 The Broadway Annies were Andrea McArdle, Shelly Bruce, Sarah Jessica Parker, Allison Smith and Alyson Kirk.
 Actresses who portrayed Miss Hannigan are Dorothy Loudon, Alice Ghostley, Betty Hutton, Ruth Kobart, Marcia Lewis, June Havoc, Nell Carter and Sally Struthers.
 Songs from the musical include "Tomorrow" and "It's the Hard Knock Life".
 There is also a children's version of Annie called Annie Junior.
 Two sequels to the musical, Annie 2: Miss Hannigan's Revenge (1989) and Annie Warbucks (1992-93), were written by the same creative team; neither show opened on Broadway.
 There were also many "bus & truck" tours of Little Orphan Annie throughout the United States during the success of the Broadway Shows.